StAwN74/ckSurf-1.18kd-Release/README.md

   Also consider using start /AboveNormal like said here: https://support.steampowered.com/kb_article.php?ref=5386-HMJI-5162

 # Changelog 👹
   - 30/06/20: Fixing PlayReplay error log in some circumstances.
 Take "c2" version if you still have this error.
-I need to make it official in repos.
+It will be the official version.

   - 20/06/20: Fixed bot custom skin if ck_custom_models was 1 (animations still won't work since they don't have weaps).
 Reset the 0.1 second timer.
 Code cleaned a little.